dg0ff/ocp-ansible-work/Ansible/ocp_acm_managed_cluster_deployment/README.md

     └── vs-worker-machinepool.yaml.j2
 ```

-This role will create the necessary yaml files from templates and apply them within the hub cluster.
+The operations contained in tasks/main.yml will run through the steps of creating the necessary dirs and files needed for the managed cluster and will then apply those accordingly.